datapastry/datapastry.github.io/_posts/2019-08-05-how-to-hire-a-data-scientist.md

 I always find it interesting to see how candidates respond as I move from generalist “talk me through how you solved that problem”-type questions to more specific technical questions.
 Often candidates will be able to improvise their way through the generalist questions but come unstuck as soon as they’re asked something very specific.

 In general, people are easily fooled by confident, eloquent speakers.
 It’s easy for a charlatan to make it sound like they know what they’re talking about when they really don’t.
 On the flip side, a slightly diffident data scientist might turn out to be exactly the right person for the job.

 ## Testing data science candidates

-When devising a data science test, you can forget about using brainteasers, personality tests or clever questions the interviewer thought up in order to demonstrate their intelligence.
+When devising a data science test, you can forget about using brainteasers, personality tests or clever questions the interviewer thought up in order to demonstrate their own intelligence.
 Doing well in such tests is a poor predictor of on-the-job performance.

 The best way to test a prospective hire is to have them perform work that is as close as possible to the actual role.
 This is often called a _work sample test_.